mingxiangchan/dell-slides/PITCHME.md

 ---

-### Configuring Test DB in Spring
+### Refactorings

-- use a different DB when running tests
+- configure different DB for tests vs dev
+- use inheritance to make your tests DRY
-- clean up the DB at the end of every test
+- cleaning up data in DB before/after tests

 ---